Douglas Henshall In “The Darkness”

 The Glasgow-born actor debuted the role of DI Perez on BBC One in 2013.
 It was the first TV adaptation of the award-winning novels by crime writer Ann Cleeves.

 Scottish actor Douglas Henshall, 57, unexpectedly announced his departure from Shetland in June 2022.
-It was just one month before the seventh season finale aired in August 2022.
+It was just one month before the seventh season finale aired in August 2022, moving Douglas Henshall into a new role in The Darkness.

-The Scottish actor said in a statement at the time: “After series five of Shetland, David Kane and I decided we wanted to do two more series to complete the story of Jimmy Perez.
+The Scottish actor said at the time: “After series five of Shetland, David Kane and I decided we wanted to do two more series to complete the story of Jimmy Perez.

 “So series six and seven were commissioned together to give us time to wrap up Perez’s story to a satisfactory end.